EMurrell/theme-toggle-starter/README.md

 * import the `Toggle` and `animation` components into whichever file you want to use them
 * Wrap JSX elements with an animation component for scroll-triggered animations
 * Customize the animation components to your liking (set delay, duration, etc)

+Run `npm run dev` to start the development server, and view at `localhost:3000`